 approach to penetrate his eroticism.

-When the complete template is flipped about something of Mallarmé’s
+When the Nature template is flipped about something of Mallarmé’s

 problem is revealed.
 To correct the consequences of millennia of male God

 contradictions he needed to recover the natural logic of life in his poetry.

 Mallarmé’s achievement is exemplary when viewed against the attempts

 by his contemporaries to break the psychological hold of biblical mythology